Big Trash

-Big Trash is the seventh studio album by the British pop group the Thompson Twins, released in 1989 by Warner Brothers/Red Eye.
+Big Trash is the seventh studio album by the English pop group the Thompson Twins, released on 26 September 1989 by Warner Brothers/Red Eye.
 It was produced by Tom Bailey and Alannah Currie, with two tracks produced by Steve Lillywhite.

 Big Trash yielded two singles; "Sugar Daddy" reached No. 28 on the US Billboard Hot 100 and No. 97 in the UK, while "Bombers in the Sky" was a commercial failure.
 Big Trash reached No. 143 on the Billboard 200, but did not chart in the UK.

 Background

 Big Trash was the duo's first release for Warner Brothers.
 Currie told MuchMusic in 1989: "Warner Brothers came to us and said "Here's a pile of money, go make the sort of record you really want to make", which is every musician's dream.
 So we made Big Trash".

 Blondie singer Deborah Harry contributed spoken-word vocals to "Queen of the U.S.A.", recorded by Bailey over a transatlantic telephone connection.
 Recalling the Big Trash period of the Thompson Twins' career, Bailey told Rhino in 2014: "It was great fun.
 It was a new era and we were trying out some new ideas as well as a new way of working.
 We saw that video and being studio-oriented was the way of the future."